radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 1. Connect to RadiantOne with an administrator that has permissions to modify entries in `cn=registry` and browse to the configuration for your capture connector: `cn=cursor,{PIPELINE_ID},cn=registry`
 1. Edit the cursor attribute and enter the value to indicate the point from which the Event Listneer should capture changes from.
 An example for a database changelog event detection mechanism is shown below.<br>
     ![Example of Database Changelog Cursor Settings](Media/db-cursor.jpg)
-2. Resume the pipeline which redeploys/starts the Event Listener You can do this from the Classic Control Panel > Synchronization tab.
+2. Resume the pipeline which redeploys/starts the Event Listener.
+You can do this from the Classic Control Panel > Synchronization tab.

 ### Message size